The Inflatable Paddle Board Specialists since 2012 | Orders over $99 Ship Free | 1-877-777-1769

 Compare the fin systems of any boards you are considering to give you the best performance, convenience, reliability, and flexibility.

 - Avoid boards with excessive D-Rings and other attachments in the standing zone, which can get in the way of your footwork and can scrape you while getting back on the board from the water.
+A board wilh a clean design, free from unnecessary hardware on the deck is often the way to go.

 - Carefully choose the paddle and other accessories, which are every bit as important as the board to your overall experience.